-- Returning textbook and class resources to all teachers. - Ensuring no outstanding library fines and all library resources have been returned Refer to the Library and Business/Finance Office sections. - Financial balance has been cleared with the school catering service Refer to the Lunch section.
+• Returning textbook and class resources to all teachers.

-- All school financial obligations through the Business/Finance Office or FACTS accounts have been met (such as: restitutions, tuition, Before School Care (BSC) and After School Care (ASC) fees paid, etc.). - Accounts left unpaid will jeopardize a student's opportunity to be considered for reenrollment. - Parents withdrawing students during the summer months or after the eligible reenrollment period has closed are not guaranteed a seat for the upcoming school year.
+- Ensuring no outstanding library fines and all library resources have been returned Refer to Business / Finance Office section. - Financial balance has been cleared with the school catering service Refer to the Lunch section. - All school financial obligations through the Business/Finance Office or FACTS accounts have been met (such as: restitutions, tuition, Before School Care (BSC) and After School Care (ASC) fees paid, etc.). - Accounts left unpaid will jeopardize a student's opportunity to be considered for reenrollment or financial aid assistance. - Parents withdrawing students during the summer months or after the eligible reenrollment period has closed are not guaranteed a seat for the upcoming school year and must complete the application process.